MSLNZ/GTC/docs/API/serialisation_model.rst

     A class to record details about tagged intermediate uncertain real numbers.

-To restore intermediate uncertain real numbers a collection of ``Intermediate Node`` objects is prepared.
+The collection of ``IntermediateNode`` objects in the archive is used to recreate node objects, as described above.

 .. figure:: ../images/dm/intermediate_collection.png
     :align: center